truxnell/nix-config/docs/motd.md

 This gets us a shells script we can then directly call into systemPackages - and after that its just a short hop to make this part of the shell init.

 !!! note

-Replace with your prefered shell!
+    Replace with your preferred shell!

 ```nix
 environment.systemPackages = [